Impressive VGM By Year: 1980-1982

 Short single channel bassline/piano loop in-game, polyphonic jingle before races.
 Both had been done before though the sound chip used is fairly advanced for its time.

-New Rally X (ARC, Namco 3-channel WSG), In-game
+New Rally X (ARC, Namco 3-channel WSG)(added stereo+reverb), In-game

 Notable for featuring several tracks with more than one harmony, multiple waveforms (three I believe) and a relatively lengthy in-game track which also seems to be an original composition.
 The third channel of the chip appears to be reserved entirely for in-game sfx.